aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 He grabbed her hips and pulled her back, he thrust his hips against hers and her ass arrived against his taught belly with a resounding slap.
 He drove his dick into her harder.

 She looked back over her shoulder at him.
 "Cum in me.
 Cum deep inside me.
 Give me a baby.
 You do realize this is a contest between you and my husband, right?
 You want to win, don't you?
 You want it to be your baby, right?
 Show me how much you want to win!
-Fill me full of cum!"
+Fill me full of your hot cum!"

 That was too much.
 He pulled her back once more and when he was as deep inside her as he could get, he held himself there as he orgasmed.
 The sensation was overwhelming.
-He doubled over, her warm wet back against his chest.
+He doubled over, her warm, wet back against his chest.
 But he held himself deep inside her as his cum pumped up into her.

 *****

 Two weeks later his phone buzzed and there was a photo from her showing a negative pregnancy test.
 A few minutes later she sent a text:

-**Want to try again tonight?
-Maybe same hotel as last time?**
+_Want to try again tonight?
+Maybe same hotel as last time?_

 He managed to get the same room at the hotel, with the view of the river from high up.
 He was sitting on the bed with his shoes off scrolling on his phone when he heard her knock at the door.